tztztztz/php-no-slam-cache/README.md

 `$cacheMethod->get($group, $key, $lifetimeInSeconds, $recipeForCreateItem);`

-No checking if resource exist in the cache in Your code.
+**There is no checking in Your code if resource exist in the cache**

 Using anonymous functions (http://php.net/manual/en/functions.anonymous.php) may at first seems difficult or complicated but in fact it's so much simpler and elegant than usual approach, as it nicely encapsulates whole process of creating item.